 Some of these red flags may seem to be generic and not specific to OKRs.
 But they do have an OKR angle in most cases.
 In other cases where there is no direct angle, it is important to know that OKRs won’t solve that problem.
 As already mentioned, OKRs are a way of doing business and don’t simply lift and shift your business into a whole new world.

 These four areas are interestingly ordered by the perceived level of importance in most OKR programs.
-Most companies pay a lot of attention to planning, slightly lesser attention to execution, and even less to engaging and pretty much ignore learning.
+Most companies pay a lot of attention to OKR planning, slightly lesser attention to execution, and even less to engaging and pretty much ignore learning.
 But in our opinion, at least, they are all equal.
-They all have to be given equal attention and emphasis to make the any OKR program extremely successful.
+The four stages of the OKR PEEL cycle all have to be given equal attention and emphasis to make any OKR program extremely successful.

 Planning Red Flags